dwmkerr/hacker-laws/.github/contributing.md

 - Be careful not to copy-and-paste content (unless it is explicitly quoted), as it might violate copyright.
 - Include hyperlinks to referenced material.
 - Do not advocate for the law, or aim to be opinionated on the correctness or incorrectness of the law, as this repository is simply the descriptions and links.
+- Avoid 'you' when writing.
+For example, prefer "This law suggests refactoring should be avoided when..." rather than "you should avoid refactoring when...".
+This keeps the style slightly more formal and avoids seeming like advocation of a law.

 An example law is shown below, which covers most of the key points: